Ethics Committee

 - The site of the study

-- Consent and signature, including the last sentence, which should explicitly read “I voluntarily agree”
+- Consent and signature or thumb print, including the last sentence, which should explicitly read “I voluntarily agree”

 See the Vulnerable Populations and Consent for Specimen sections for further information.